The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Methods

-Absorption therefore modifies the integrated two-beam intensity in two distinct ways.
+For centrosymmetric crystals, absorption therefore modifies the integrated two-beam intensity in two distinct ways.
 The global factor \(e^{-2\kappa_0 t}\) applies a uniform thickness-dependent attenuation, given by \(U_0'\).
 The second factor represents the anomalous contribution arising from the reflection-specific \(U_{\mathbf{g}}'\).
 At large thickness, this anomalous term causes reflections to diverge from the uniform decay.
 Reflections with large $U_{\mathbf{g}}'$ (small $\xi_{\mathbf{g}}'$) show the largest departures, since the anomalous term scales approximately as $\xi_{\mathbf{g}} / \xi_{\mathbf{g}}'^2$.

+For non-centrosymmetric crystals, additional first-order absorptive contributions may also arise from phase differences between the elastic and absorptive structure factors \cite{bird1990noncentro}.
+These effects are discussed in Supplementary Section~S2, where additional simulations indicate that the resulting additional non-centrosymmetric contributions remain comparatively small.

-To obtain experimentally meaningful quantities, the two-beam integrated expressions must include an additional Lorentz correction.
-This correction accounts for the angular dwell time of a reflection near its Bragg condition, which is inversely proportional to the velocity of Bragg-crossing during rotation \cite{McIntyre:du0066,Zhang}.
+To obtain experimentally meaningful quantities, the two-beam integrated expressions in Eqs.~\ref{eq:I_noabs_integrated_def}--\ref{eq:Iabs_int_clean} must include an additional Lorentz correction of the form $I_{\mathrm{2\text{-}beam}}^{\mathrm{int}} \times L$, where $L$ accounts for the angular dwell time of a reflection near its Bragg condition, which is inversely proportional to the velocity of Bragg-crossing during rotation \cite{McIntyre:du0066,Zhang}.

 In a continuous rotation experiment, this velocity is set by the component of the reciprocal-lattice vector perpendicular to the rotation axis \cite{Holmes}.
 If $\phi$ denotes the angle between $\mathbf{g}$ and the rotation axis, the intersection speed is proportional to $|\mathbf{g}|\sin\phi$.
 The correction therefore takes the form $ L = {1}/{|\mathbf{g}|\sin\phi}$, which expresses the fact that reflections near the rotation axis remain near their Bragg condition for longer and contribute more strongly to the observed experimental intensity.